Summary

 Ligation products can be verified using a range of molecular techniques, such as agarose gel electrophoresis and PCR.
 Some other methods used to assess ligations include capillary electrophoresis and an enzymatic bioluminescent assay.
 Further, sequencing techniques, such as Sanger Sequencing and Next-Generation Sequencing (NGS), are used to validate ligated products.

-Future Trends in DNA Ligation Techniques
+Challenges and Trends in DNA Ligation

 FAQs